LibertyHomesteads/GroupLandBuyAR/LLC-Articles-AR.md

 7. **Termination of Operating Agreement:** The dissolution of the LLC shall result in the termination of this operating agreement, except for provisions that, by their nature, survive termination, including but not limited to any confidentiality, non-compete, and indemnification clauses.

-8. **Notice to State Authorities:** Upon completion of the winding-up process, the managers shall promptly file the appropriate dissolution documents with the Missouri state authorities to formalize the dissolution of the LLC.
+8. **Notice to State Authorities:** Upon completion of the winding-up process, the managers shall promptly file the appropriate dissolution documents with the Arkansas state authorities to formalize the dissolution of the LLC.

 9. **Dispute Resolution:** Any disputes or disagreements arising from the dissolution process shall be resolved in accordance with the dispute resolution provisions outlined in this operating agreement.